THINGS TO KEEP IN MIND AS YOUR ACTING CAREER ADVANCES:

 An essential part of building a career is making professional connections– earning the trust of those who create, cast and work regularly.
 This will take time.

 Be careful driving in L.A.:

 Driving can be dangerous in Los Angeles: Don’t get mad at someone else while driving in L.A.

-An actor’s job is to have unfiltered, honest passions ready at the surface for hair trigger delivery, but you can’t let this interfere with your driving, where you are surrounded by crazy unsafe driving everytime you go out.
-At the gig you can go nuts, but behind the wheel, keep it cool.
+An actor's job is to have unfiltered, honest passions ready at the surface for hair trigger delivery, but you can't let this interfere with your driving, where you are surrounded by crazy unsafe drivers in a big hurry to get in front of the car in front of them everytime you go out.
+What's the rush?
+Don't get swept up in the frantic energy of those who want to be anywhere but where they are.
+At the gig you can go nuts, but behind the wheel, keep it cool, man.

 You may also notice that for many in L.A., turn signals are apparently optional and a yellow stoplight apparently means "floor it."
 In most cities, "green" means go.
 In L.A., a green stoplight means "check both ways then proceed with caution."

 Lock your vehicle and don't have any valuables visible sitting on the seats.
 Smash-and-grab is an easy crime.

 It may be Hollywood, but the Golden Rule still applies, at least for voice-actors.